Enterprise access through chatbots

 This is an active area of research.
 Many researchers are using a Deep Learning approach to translate a user query directly to an equivalent complex SQL.
 They are using a Deep Learning network.
 Effectively, they are building the intelligence in the network to generate complex SQL queries.
 They are doing it after training the network to understand the natural language query.
 Also, are using predictive models to predict the different parts of the equivalent SQL query.
 Salesforce’s Seq2SQL is one such example of a Deep Learning approach to solve this problem.

 Imagine a future where you can tap into enterprise data locked in proprietary databases with a single touch.
 This will not only boost the productivity and efficiency but also democratize the data in enterprise data systems.
 The velocity at which it curates the data and stores in an enterprise is really high.
 It will be impossible to catch up with it by designing reports and search applications to give access to that data.
-Employing a chatbot would give access to that data as and when they are made available for consumption.
+Deploying an enterprise chatbot platform would give access to that data as and when they are made available for consumption.